 “The FBI has also been working to establish broader SAR reporting requirements for mortgage lenders who do have adequate protection under the current safe harbor provisions.
 The FBI is collaborating with the mortgage industry and Financial Crimes Enforcement Network (FinCEN) to create a more productive reporting requirement for Mortgage Fraud.
 The FBI has also been working with the FinCEN to promote an efficient and effective method of identifying and reporting fraudulent mortgage activity affecting non-federally insured mortgage institutions.”

 While there are many different mortgage fraud schemes, the FBI is focusing its primary efforts on weeding out those supported by industry insiders.
-The agency works closely with both individual lenders and national associations such as MBA, Appraisal Institute, National Association of Mortgage Brokers, and the National Notary Association to identify and target these insiders.
+The agency works closely with both individual lenders and national associations such as the MBA, Appraisal Institute, National Association of Mortgage Brokers, and the National Notary Association to identify and target these insiders.
 This close cooperation with lenders has proven invaluable to the FBI.
-In 2003 the agency worked with Real Estate Owned properties from lender inventories to initiate an undercover operation in Jacksonville, Florida.
-Ten months later the FBI, armed with seven warrants, arrested a mortgage broker named J.R.
+In 2003, the agency worked with Real Estate Owned properties from lender inventories to initiate an undercover operation in Jacksonville, Florida.
+Ten months later, the FBI, armed with seven warrants, arrested a mortgage broker named J.R.
 Parker and a closing attorney named Dale Beardsley in connection with a mortgage fraud scheme.
-In October 2005 both men were convicted of conspiracy, mail fraud, and wire fraud– and the government seized two homes valued at $1 million each, six luxury cars, and secured a money judgment in the amount of $14 million.
+In October 2005, both men were convicted of conspiracy, mail fraud, and wire fraud– and the government seized two homes valued at $1 million each, six luxury cars, and secured a money judgment in the amount of $14 million.
 The FBI tries to employ the same model of cooperation with local financial institutions across the country to make mortgage fraud cases.

 Mortgage Fraud: